wp-plugins/youtube-channel/readme.txt

 * Option to use target="_blank" instead of javascript window.open() for chanel link in new tab/window
 * Translated to Serbian and Spanish (English by default)

-= Translations =
-* English by Aleksandar Urošević
-* Serbian by Aleksandar Urošević
-* Spanish by Miguel Becker
-* Czech by Ladislav Drábek

 = Issues =
 Controls light theme and hidden annotations does not work for chromeless object.